 - Git Provider-choose the appropriate server environment

-- Feature File Folder-provide the directory path from the root of the repository.
+- Feature File Folder-provide the directory path for the highest level feature file directory.

 - Git Username

 - Git Password

 Important: If you are using SSO, your Git Password will be your Git API Token instead of your personal Git Password.

 - Select Next, and choose your Default Branch to commit your code.
 This is the repository code branch where your features files will be entered.

 - Select Next, and choose your Editor Issue Type.
 The issue type selected here will be the default for the Scenario gherkin editor.

 - Select Next, and you will receive a message validating your setup is complete.
 Save.

 - Now your Scenario application is configured with your Jira application.